DarrenF-1/Rowe_CCC_Commented_Disassembly/README.md

 Note that I am *not* a professional programmer (barely an amateur one).
 The 6502 comments and emulator (written in C) do not conform to any sort of standards or best-practices, but currently exist primarily to make sense to me (in the case of 6502 comments) or to function (in the case of the rowem emulator).

-Description of files:
+##Description of files:
   - **ROWE_R-89_V.3_70039704_2764.bin** - a binary dump of the EPROM in my jukebox.
 It is the starting point for this whole effort.
-ROWE_R-89 is th make/model of the jukebox; V.3_70039704 is the printing on the label found on the EPROM, and 2764 is the type/size of EPROM on which it was programmed.
+"ROWE_R-89" is the make and model of the jukebox; "V.3_70039704" is the printing on the label found on the EPROM, and "2764" is the type/size of EPROM on which it was programmed.

   - **R89_EPROM_disassembly.txt** - the primary work-product.
 It was started as an automatically-generated disassembly of the above binary EPROM dump.
 The raw disassembly was generated using an online disassembly tool: https://www.white-flame.com/wfdis/.
 All comments are made using a simple text editor.

   - **basic_info.txt** - provides a brief description of the CCC's notable electronic hardware components; a high-level memory map of the CCC; and a short explaination of how a 6502 CPU starts up, which provides an entry point into the CCC's EPROM code.

   - **R-93_CCC_schematic.png** - an electronic schematic diagram of a CCC circuit board.
 This is from an R-93, which is believed to be electronically identical (or nearly so) to the PCBs used for the entire R-89 thru R-94 series (as well as the R-88 video model).

   - **rowem** (directory) - files for the rowem CCC emulator.
 See readme file in that directory for more information of those files.
   -